 Medical Editor: John P. Cunha, DO, FACOEP

 Sporanox (itraconazole) Oral Solution is an antifungal medication used to treat infections caused by fungus, which can invade any part of the body including the lungs, mouth or throat, toenails, or fingernails.
-Common side effects include diarrhea, constipation, stomach pain, itching or skin rash, headache, dizziness, runny nose or other cold symptoms.
+Common side effects of Sporanox Oral Solution include diarrhea, constipation, bloating, nausea, stomach pain, unpleasant taste in your mouth, itching or skin rash, joint pain, muscle pain, weakness, headache, dizziness, runny nose or other cold symptoms.

 The recommended dosage of Sporanox Oral Solution for oropharyngeal candidiasis is 200 mg (20 mL) daily for 1 to 2 weeks.
 Sporanox may interact with blood thinners, cancer medications, cholesterol medications, cyclosporine, oral diabetes medications, digoxin, disopyramide, fentanyl, isoniazid, rifabutin, rifampin, rifapentine, sirolimus or tacrolimus, antibiotics, antifungals, antidepressants, barbiturates, heart or blood pressure medications, HIV/AIDS medicines, sedatives, or seizure medications.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Sporanox should be used only if prescribed.
 This drug passes into breast milk and can harm a nursing baby.
 Consult your doctor before breastfeeding.

 Our Sporanox (itraconazole) Oral Solution Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.